Postcard Southern Tuscany - Cycling Cortona to Siena

-This self-guided tour covers a stunning part of Tuscany starting from Cortona made famous by Frances Mayes in her book "Under the Tuscan Sun" .
-From Cortona you pedal to the beautiful Val d'Orcia recognized by UNESCO as a "World Heritage Landscape" for its unique blend of human and natural environments.
-This is a relaxed tour with three two-night stays so you are not always packing and you can take a day off if you wish.
+Starting in Cortona - made famous by Frances Mayes in her book "Under the Tuscan Sun" - this self-guided tour covers a stunning part of Tuscany .
+You will cycle through the beautiful Val d'Orcia, (recognized by UNESCO as a "World Heritage Landscape" for its unique blend of human and natural environments.
+With three 2-night stays, this is a relaxed cycling holiday – you are not always every day, can take a day off if desired, and can also explore each magnificent tour destination deeper.
 The tour ends in Siena where you may wish to spend an extra day or two.
-Of course, food and wine play an important role on this tour; you'll taste homemade pasta, local cheese and typical soups of Tuscany, so Buon Appetito!
+Of course, food and wine play an important role on this tour - homemade pasta, local cheese, the typical soups of Tuscany, as well as the renowned Brunello wine.
+Buon Appetito!

 Arrive today in Cortona